Kayetic/Random-Python/README.md

  - Currently the only parameters are elapsed progress and total progress
  - I am planning to add a suffix parameter, to easily label the progress
  - Currently, the progress bar does not override itself when printing

+<h2>Reading and writing to file function</h2>

+ - This is a function that will let you read and write data to a file
+ - Will take a line, or multiple lines and write that to a file
+ - Also allows you to read lines from a file